 The farm is situated on approximately 500 acres of beautiful farmland.
 The farm consists of two locations which oversee each other from the tops of two hills with rolling farm fields nestled between them, depicting a true New England countryside.

 Some of the crops include sweet corn, blueberries, broccoli, cucumbers, peppers, tomatoes, beans, summer and winter squashes, and add additional crops each year.
-Support is provided to local homeowner by selling vegetable and flower plants, composted cow manure, screened loam, and bark mulch; with delivery on the manure, mulches and loam available to the customers.
+Support is provided to local homeowners by selling composted cow manure, screened loam, and bark mulch.

 Late in 2014, our 150,000 watt solar array went live after years of developing a strategic plan, working with many contractors, and our local government.
 Our system is designed to offset the high electrical costs that we incur from operating a farm.
 The power produced by our solar panels is consumptive of about 85-90% of our overall electric bill.
 Our system was installed by EthoSolar on land that was previously unproductive land.
 In other words, we cleared a wooded area rather than tearing out a corn field so we get a better use of the land and we don't lose any of our crop land.
 We are very happy to have a sustainable power supply.
 The installation of the solar array also finally brought three-phase power to our business which will allow us to continue with equipment upgrades in the future to improve our energy efficiency and become a more sustainable business.